 2. Cordyceps Boosts Libido

-One of the few functional mushrooms that boost performance in bed, cordyceps offers libido benefits.
-Known as an aphrodisiac in traditional Chinese medicine, cordyceps offers advantages like an increased orgasm, arousal, and sexual potency.
+Cordyceps is known as an aphrodisiac in traditional Chinese medicine.
+It offers advantages like an increased orgasm, arousal, and sexual potency.

-A research study performed in 2016(8) showed that cordyceps can help fix a wide range of sexual disorders ranging from problems with orgasms to issues with low sperm count.
+A research study performed in 2016(8) showed that cordyceps can help fix a wide range of sexual disorders, from problems with orgasms to low sperm count.

 3. Cordyceps Fights High Blood Pressure

-Research has shown that taking cordyceps offers blood pressure benefits.
-A research study conducted in 2010(9) showed that cordyceps may be effective in treating high blood pressure in adults.
+A research study conducted in 2010(9) showed that cordyceps might effectively treat high blood pressure in adults.

-The fact that the mushroom can help with the treatment of high blood pressure means that it can also help with the prevention of heart disease.
+The mushroom can also help prevent heart disease.
 The beneficial compounds in cordyceps prevent heart disease since it is one of the complications of having high blood pressure for an extended period.

-Data from the CDC(10) shows that 1 in 10 Americans—about 37.3 million Americans—has diabetes.
+The CDC data(10) shows that 1 in 10 Americans—about 37.3 million Americans—has diabetes.
 Research shows that these people can benefit from cordyceps.
-The cordyceps mushroom powder features insulin-like properties—these properties can help lower blood sugar levels in people with diabetes.
-The impact of cordyceps medical mushrooms has been studied and proven by researchers.
+The cordyceps mushroom powder features insulin-like properties that can help lower blood sugar levels.

 What Are The Benefits Of Lion's Mane And Cordyceps When Taken Together?

-However, when you research lion's mane vs cordyceps, one of the things that become clear is that certain properties are similar to both mushrooms.
-These effects can be further potentiated when lion's mane cordyceps are used in combination.
+However, some specific properties are similar to both mushrooms.
+These effects can be further potentiated by a Lion's mane cordyceps combination.

-In the following section, we will take a deeper look at the shared cordyceps lion's mane benefits:
+In the following section, we will examine the shared cordyceps Lion's mane benefits:

-Both mushrooms are adaptogens, which means they can help our bodies adapt to stress.
-They not only reduce the negative effect of physical, chemical, and biological stress but also increases the body’s resistance to it.
+Both mushrooms are adaptogens and help our bodies adapt to stress.
+They reduce the negative effect of physical, chemical, and biological stress and increase the body's resistance to it.

-Likewise, both Cordyceps and Lion’s mane has the potential to support the body’s immune system.
-Lion’s mane does so by reducing oxidative stress, and inflammation as does Cordyceps.
+Likewise, both Cordyceps and Lion's mane has the potential to support the body's immune system.
+Lion's mane reduces oxidative stress and inflammation, as does Cordyceps.
 When combined, these effects will help you achieve stronger and better-functioning immunity.

 3. Lions Mane Cordyceps Offer Cancer Benefits

 Similarly, each of these mushrooms can help fight cancer cells.
-Lion’s mane(13) can kill cancer cells as well as slow down its spread.
+Lion's mane(13) can kill cancer cells and slow their spread.

-In the same way, Cordyceps has also been shown to inhibit the growth of many types of human cancer cells.
-When taken together, these mushrooms are going to help build a fortress against the nasty disease.
+In the same way, Cordyceps has also inhibit the growth of many types of human cancer cells.
+These mushrooms build a fortress against cancer when you combine them.

-When Lion's mane is used pre-workout, the ingredients in the mushroom provide an energy boost that lasts through the entire workout session.
-The mushroom also fights fatigue, allowing people to work out for longer periods.
+When you use Lion's mane pre-workout, the ingredients in the mushroom provide an energy boost that lasts through the entire workout session.
+The mushroom also fights fatigue, allowing people to work out for more extended periods.

 5. Cordyceps Lion's Mane Offer Protection Against Cardiovascular Diseases

-When the mushroom's benefits on blood circulation are combined, the mushrooms reduce the risk of heart disease, stroke, and other cardiovascular diseases.
+When the two mushrooms' benefits on blood circulation are combined, they reduce the risk of heart disease, stroke, and other cardiovascular diseases.

-Both Lion's mane and cordyceps can help people with diabetes maintain ideal blood sugar levels.
-By keeping the blood sugar levels in a healthy range, the mushrooms reduce the risk of diabetes complications.
+Lion's mane and cordyceps can help people with diabetes maintain ideal blood sugar levels.
+The mushrooms reduce the risk of diabetes complications.

-It is worth noting that Oxidative stress can damage cells, proteins, and DNA, which can contribute to aging.
-Therefore, the ability of the two mushrooms to fight oxidation offers anti aging properties.
+It is worth noting that Oxidative stress can damage cells, proteins, and DNA, causing aging.
+Therefore, the ability of the two mushrooms to fight oxidation offers anti-aging properties.

-Both Lion’s mane mushroom and Cordyceps have also been known to lower blood pressure, sugar, and lipid(14) levels.
-While these are certainly beneficial, combining the two may potentiate the anti-hyperglycemic and hypertensive effects.
-This means that you may end up with extremely low blood sugar levels (especially, if you are diabetic) and extremely low blood pressure.
+Research has shown that Lion's mane mushroom and Cordyceps lower blood pressure, sugar, and lipid(14) levels.
+While these are undoubtedly beneficial, combining the two may potentiate the hypoglycemic and hypotensive effects.
+You may have deficient blood sugar levels (especially if you have diabetes) and extremely low blood pressure.

-Always consult your healthcare provider if you plan to take the mushrooms together or if you are already taking other medications with similar effects.
+Always consult your healthcare provider if you plan to take the mushrooms together or are already taking other medications with similar effects.

 How Can I Take Cordyceps With Lion's Mane Mushroom?

-Medicinal mushroom supplements like Lion’s mane mushroom and Cordyceps are available in easy-to-use powder form.
-Simply add a scoop of each of the superfood fungus into a cup of hot water, teas, or your favorite juice, soups, post-workout smoothies, or any recipes.
-Alternatively, you can use either one of Lion’s mane or Cordyceps in the morning and switch it up in the evening.
+Medicinal mushroom supplements like Lion's mane mushroom and Cordyceps are available in easy-to-use powder form.
+Add a scoop of each superfood fungus into a cup of hot water, teas, or your favorite juice, soups, post-workout smoothies, or recipes.
+Alternatively, you can use Cordyceps in the morning and Lion's mane in the evening.